 Q. I read in your column that someone used “Certo” in juice to relieve painful arthritis in the hands.
 Is this the pectin with which one makes jelly?
 I did buy some and started putting a tablespoon in 8 ounces of pomegranate juice, as I have horrendous arthritis in my hands.

 A. Certo is in fact a liquid pectin product used by home canners to make jams and jellies thicker.
-Readers have told us for ten years that Certo mixed with grape juice can help ease arthritis pain.
+Readers have told us for ten years that Certo mixed with grape juice can help ease arthritis and joint pain.
 More recently someone suggested substituting pomegranate juice.

 Here is a testimonial: